Program Categories

 UNLV Nurse Camp

 UNLV Nurse Camp welcomes all high school students (rising freshmen – graduating seniors) interested in health sciences and nursing to attend Nurse Camp.
 Campers participate in academic, clinical, and community activities to explore the nursing profession.
-UNLV Nurse Camp will run two sessions this summer, each session will accept 30 campers.
+UNLV Nurse Camp will run three sessions this summer, each session will accept 30 campers.

 For more information, visit UNLV Nurse Camp or email nursecamp@unlv.edu.